 But there’s something else hanging in the air.
-Is it okay to be apolitical and not take part in democratic process, a complete democratic abstinence?
+Is it okay to be apolitical and not take part in the democratic process?
+Complete democratic abstinence?
 IT IS NOT if you accept Democracy as the best possible system for governing.
 Apolitical and nondemocratic are different things.
-If you think democracy is not the way to go, then you’re a nondemocratic.
+If you think democracy is not the way to go, then you’re nondemocratic.
 That means you can tag yourself whatever alternative view you have.
-Some of these are dictatorial, monarchic, authoritarian etc. You can be apolitical and democratic at the same time.
+Some of these are dictatorial, monarchic, authoritarian, etc. You can be apolitical and democratic at the same time.

 In any case, use your brains, think yourself.
 Don’t let others do the thinking for you.
 Be rational and factual.
-Keep equal freedom, rights and development for all above your political alignments and affiliations.
-Engage in healthy debate with your political and apolitical friends.
+Keep equal freedom, rights, and development for all above your political alignments and affiliations.
+Engage in healthy debates with your political and apolitical peers.

 But if you’re trying to be apolitical and not give a fuck about how your country is functioning even when enjoying the freedom and comfort it gives you, aka “apolitical and chill”, I would say “പോടാ മൈ#”.

-Now who am I to say all these?
-What formal knowledge I have on political science?
+Now, who am I to say all these?
+What formal knowledge do I have of political science?
 Do I understand all the terms and definitions?
 I do not.
 This is just my expression of thoughts and nothing more.